GusRodriguezM/GusRodriguezM/README.md

 # 👋 Intro
 Hello everyone, I’m Gustavo Rodríguez (@GusRodriguezM).
-A curious rookie web developer interested in creating amazin things with React and JavaScript.
+A curious rookie web developer interested in creating amazing things with React and JavaScript.
 Currently I'm looking for projects to put in practice what I learned.

-- 👀 I’m interested in ...
+I’m interested in learning advanced topics of React as well as backend skills in NodeJS to develop professional applications.

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 # :computer: Technologies
 - JavaScript